louparker/imjimmie/README.md

-# a responsive portfolio made using SASS
+# a responsive portfolio made using SASS & time.